massimocaprinali/cloud-foundry-public/dotnet-enforceHTTPS.md

 {:tsResolve: .tsResolve}
 {:tsSymptoms: .tsSymptoms}

-# Enforce HTTPS on all pages in your application
+# Enforce HTTPS on all pages in your app
 {: #dotnet-enforce_https}

-To enforce HTTPS instead of HTTP on all pages in your application when it runs in {{site.data.keyword.cloud}}, you need to make the following changes to your application.
+To enforce HTTPS instead of HTTP on all pages in your app when it runs in {{site.data.keyword.cloud}}, you need to make the following changes to your app.

 Add the following `using` statements in the `Startup` class: